INTERNAL RULES OF PROCEDURES

 - responsible for the legislative review and evaluation of selected activities of the executive branch to ensure that existing programs are implemented and administered efficiently, effectively, and in a manner consistent with the legislative intent.

-t.
-Committee on Police, Peace and Order, Fire Services and Jail Management.
+q.
+Committee on Peace and Order and Public Safety.
 This Committee shall be concerned on all matters or questions pertaining to or connected with the following;

 - All matters directly and principally relating to the suppression of criminality including those on illegal gambling, private armies, terrorism, organized crime and illegal drugs, regulation of firearms, firecrackers and pyrotechnics, civil defense, private security agencies, and the Philippine National Police and all matters relating to the operation and maintenance of fire stations and correctional facilities within the territorial jurisdiction of the Province.